-Since Defence Health’s purpose is to support the Australian Defence Force community, all past serving members stand to benefit, as well as their children and partners.
+Since Defence Health’s purpose is to protect the health of those who protect our country, all past serving members are eligible to join, as well as their children and partners.

 You can join if you’re the sibling, partner, ex-partner, child, grandchild or parent of a current serving or former member of the ADF.

 Even if they joined the Army, Navy, or Air Force after school, spent a year in training then exited to pursue a new career – their descendants are still eligible to join Defence Health.

 Uncles, aunts and cousins, however, do not count.

 Defence Health can provide health insurance for ADF supporters as well.
 This includes people who work (or have worked) for companies that have been contracted by the ADF and are directly involved in the supply of goods and services.